Sean's Blog

 Understanding Game Theory Fundamentals

 We all are players in games though mostly unaware.
-To win at a game (at least maximize the chance of winning) one has to know the rules of the game (what is legal / possible) and be aware of other players intentions by observing and analyzing their moves.
+To win at a game (at least maximize the chance of winning) one has to know the rules of the game (what is legal / possible) and be aware of other players intentions by observing and analyzing their moves, in order to adapt their own strategy (exploiting weaknesses of other players).

 Game theory provides a mathematical framework for analyzing strategic interactions between rational decision makers, helping us understand everything from corporate competition to international climate negotiations.
 This analytical tool has become essential for making decisions in situations where outcomes depend not just on your choices, but on the choices others make simultaneously.